akiraohgaki/devbox/devbox/README-devbox.md

 ## SSH keys

-New SSH keys without passphrase has been generated, you can add these public keys to source code hosting services to access the source code repositories.
+New SSH keys without passphrase has been generated, you can add these public keys to source code hosting services to access to repositories via SSH.

 ```sh
 : Public Ed25519 key